Mutual exchange program

 How to register

-Completing this form allows FACS Housing to enter the current information about your home and the type of housing you require in the Mutual Exchange Register.
+Completing this form allows DCJ Housing to enter the current information about your home and the type of housing you require in the Mutual Exchange Register.
 You will receive a letter confirming your registration.

 What happens next?